tuwien-information-retrieval/air-23-template/assignment_2.md

 ## Part 2 - Neural Re-Ranking **40 points**

-Implement 2 neural architectures based on the kernel-pooling paradigm to perform re-ranking in ``src/re_ranking.py`` (Conv-KNRM, TK)
+Implement 2 neural architectures based on the kernel-pooling paradigm to perform re-ranking in ``src/re_ranking.py`` (KNRM, TK)

 - Implement: the 2 (KNRM, TK) model classes **20 points**
    - Show that you understood what happens by adding comments to difficult parts of the model (what tensor dimensions represent, what gets summed up, etc..)